State Sovereign Immunity Study

 Congress is considering whether there is sufficient evidence of infringement by states to support legislation under the standard established by the Court.
 To assist Congress in making that assessment, this study seeks to determine the degree to which copyright owners face infringement from state actors today, whether such infringement is based on intentional or reckless conduct, and what remedies, if any, are available to copyright owners under state law.

-The Office has issued a Federal Register notice seeking public input on several topics relating to these issues.
-Written comments must be submitted no later than 11:59 p.m. eastern time on September 2, 2020.
-Written reply comments and empirical research studies must be received no later than 11:59 p.m. eastern time on October 2, 2020.
+On June 3, 2020, the Office issued a Federal Register notice seeking public input on several topics relating to these issues.
+Initial comments were due on September 2, 2020.
+The Office is now accepting written reply comments and empirical research studies, which must be received no later than 11:59 p.m. eastern time on October 22, 2020.
 The Office expects to schedule roundtables in this proceeding at a later date.